 - Acupuncture therapy

-- Dietary, nutritional and other detailed lifestyle advice
+- Dietary, nutritional and other detailed lifestyle advice based on functional medicine principles

 In combination, these have proved to be effective in our work with patients presenting with a range of conditions, including autoimmune conditions.